 Does this mean that this supplement is not worth using?

 Maybe yes maybe not.

-During exercise, there is a decline in these amino acids which leads, for example, to the occurrence of fatigue.
+During exercise, there is a decline in these amino acids, which leads, for example, to the occurrence of fatigue.

-To better understand the benefits of BCAA's, let's isolate them, and talk a little about each one.
+To better understand the benefits of BCAA's, let's isolate them and talk a little about each one.

 Leucine is considered the most important amino acid in this group, and we can even say that it is the most important amino acid of all amino acids when it comes to the gym!

-If it were only possible to choose one of the three amino acids, Leucine would be the best choice if your goal is to gain muscle mass, and you can easily find it for sale as a supplement in isolation.
+If it were only possible to choose one of the three amino acids, Leucine would be the best choice if your goal is to gain muscle mass, and you can easily find it on sale as a supplement in isolation.

 Isoleucine promotes the consumption and storage of glucose within muscle cells, leading to more efficient use of energy.